 "Yext Reviews has allowed Denny’s to tap into an important source of guest feedback — those who have visited us most recently,” said Luis Martinez, Senior Manager, Brand Engagement.
 "By encouraging our guests to share their experiences with us, we have gained a more accurate picture of our current in-restaurant experience.
 By leveraging these new ratings in our local store pages, we have also seen a lift in our local SEO.
 Implementation was seamless and an important step towards maximizing the opportunity presented by other Yext products and services.”

-Denny’s has an average rating of 3.5 across the PowerListings Network.
+Denny’s has an average rating of 3.5 across the Knowledge Network.
 After using Yext Reviews for two months, Denny’s first-party reviews (i.e., reviews submitted directly to its company website) beat the third-party rating by over a full point.

 "What’s remarkable is that if you proactively ask for reviews, you’ll generate really good reviews from happy customers who might otherwise have stayed silent,” explains Martinez.
 "Yext Reviews provides an easy way to invite our guests to review us online and spread the word.”

-Looking ahead, Dillon and his team recognize that physical location is the ultimate context.
-"Location matters because people have to walk through brick-and-mortar doors in order to experience our brand — we are not an online vendor.
+“People have to walk through brick-and-mortar doors in order to experience our brand — we are not an online vendor.
 The purpose of our digital presence is to drive diners into our actual restaurants time and again, and that is where Yext’s platform is invaluable,” concludes Dillon.